-At the time of writing there are 53 SHARP 5 star helmets.
-It’s important to use the SHARP rating as a guide when buying, just because a helmet has a 5 star safety rating doesn’t mean that it is comfortable to wear and up to everyday use.
+At the time of writing, there are 60 SHARP 5 star helmets.
+It’s important to use the SHARP rating as a guide when buying, just because a helmet has a 5-star safety rating doesn’t mean that it is comfortable to wear and up to everyday use.

-Caberg are a well known brand and available to buy from most motorcycle clothing or accessory dealers.
-For it’s price (around £120) it’s a full featured flip up helmet that also benefits from an internal visor.
+Caberg is a well-known brand and available to buy from most motorcycle clothing or accessory dealers.
+For its price (around £120) it’s a full featured flip up a helmet that also benefits from an internal visor.

-This is an excellent track day or touring helmet and is popular with Sportsbike riders.
+This is an excellent track day or touring helmet and is popular with Sportbike riders.
 It’s an older model now and can be picked up for around £300.